iobis/resources/content/tutorials/duckdb-part3/index.md

 suppressPackageStartupMessages(library(sf)) # To later work with the spatial results suppressPackageStartupMessages(library(ggplot2)) # For plotting

-# Put here the path to your downloaded full export
+# Put here the path to your downloaded occurrence dataset
 # In this case we need to add *.parquet
 fe_path <- "/Volumes/OBIS2/obis_20250318_parquet/occurrence/*.parquet"